Costco Is One of the Largest Consumer Goods Companies by Market Cap. But Is It a Buy?

 The Motley Fool Stock Advisor analyst team just identified what they believe are the 10 best stocks for investors to buy now… and Costco Wholesale wasn’t one of them.
 The 10 stocks that made the cut could produce monster returns in the coming years.

-John Mackey, former CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
-Neil Patel has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Amazon and Costco Wholesale.
+Jake Lerch has positions in Amazon, Coca-Cola, and Procter & Gamble.
+The Motley Fool has positions in and recommends Amazon, Costco Wholesale, and Walmart.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.